Fully Jarvis Albright Standing Desk Review

 You have to be Questlove to get away with wearing gold Crocs to the Oscars

 Like any piece of solid wood fine furniture, the Albright isn’t cheap.
-Prices start at about $1,900.
+Prices start a little over $1,900.
 So we have to ask, why would anyone buy a desktop this nice—hand-crafted in the USA—with a commodity-grade Jiecang base made in China?
 It’s a mish-mash that doesn’t make sense to us, yet Fully and its archrival, UpLift, have both done it for years with all their solid wood desk offerings.
 So that’s our biggest issue with the Albright, and a tough one to overcome.
 Besides the quality, look & feel and reliability issues of the Jiecang base, it is one that you have to arduously assemble entirely on your own before you can even use the desk.

 The most direct competitor to the Albright right now is probably either the iMovR Ensign’s Desk or Captain’s Desk, both of which are built on state-of-the-art Linak bases that are precision robotically manufactured in the USA and arrive 95% factory pre-assembled.
 In this price range, and being fine furniture items, a consumer should expect nothing less than a very clean and delightful user experience, not an IKEA project for the weekend.